asvid/hugo-blog/content/posts/2021-06-07-kotlin-fascade-pattern.md

   - rss
 comments: true
 date: "2021-06-07T00:00:00Z"
-description:
-  " The facade allows you to hide the details of the module from clients.
+summary: " The facade allows you to hide the details of the module from clients.
   It ensures compliance with `Law Demeter`.
 Using the generic interface and various implementations greatly simplifies testing.
 It blends well with other patterns like `Strategy`,` Template Method`, or construction patterns, allowing configuration